Welcome to today's edition of the Rush 24-7 podcast.

 Meanwhile, the Democrats are lying low after their health care victory from Reuters.

-A number of key Democrats seem to keep a low profile and are doing little to beat the drum.
+While Obama made flying visits across the country to tout it, a number of key Democrats seem to keep a low profile and are doing little to beat the drum.

 Well, if the health care bill is so marvelous and so wonderful, why are they lying low out there?

-Before public anger over health care phage, Republicans from veteran senators to freshman congressmen racing to get their message out at the outset of the uh two-week spring recess.
+Before public anger over health care phage, Republicans from veteran senators to freshman congressmen racing to get their message out at the outset of the two-week spring recess.

 They didn't, so they had to make it all up.